ghubnerr/python-turtle/README.md

 - [Python Turtle Documentation](https://docs.python.org/3/library/turtle.html) - Official Python documentation for the Turtle graphics library.
 - [Turtle Graphics Tutorial](https://realpython.com/beginners-guide-python-turtle/) - A beginner-friendly tutorial on Turtle graphics from Real Python.
-- [Spirograph Tutorial](https://en.wikipedia.org/wiki/Spirograph) - Wikipedia article explaining the principles and history of spirographs.
+- [Spirographs!](https://en.wikipedia.org/wiki/Spirograph) - Wikipedia article explaining the principles and history of spirographs.

 Feel free to explore this code and modify it.